 - 9.210 Ipswich is set within a high quality landscape at the convergence of three distinctive landscape character areas defined by Natural England: the South Norfolk and High Suffolk Claylands, the South Suffolk and North Essex Claylands and the Suffolk Coast and Heaths, part of which is designated as an Area of Outstanding Natural Beauty.
 Suffolk County Council has also developed a finer grain landscape character assessment.
 The Borough boundary includes small amounts of countryside to the north-west, north-east and south-east of the urban area. - 9.211 One of the principles of planning set out in the National Planning Policy Framework (NPPF) is that it should recognise the intrinsic character and beauty of the countryside.
-Together with peripheral designated open spaces, the countryside around the Ipswich urban area provides an attractive setting for the town and links into its ecological and green corridor networks.
+Together with peripheral designated open spaces, the countryside around the Ipswich urban area, including in neighbouring districts, provides an attractive setting for the town and links into its ecological and green corridor networks.
+The NPPF requires planning to take account of the different roles and character of different areas and, therefore, it is appropriate to maintain separation between Ipswich and surrounding settlements.
 The creation of sporadic and isolated development in the countryside that is not connected with the essential requirements of agriculture will be discouraged. - 9.212 Ipswich also contains a small area of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty (AONB) on the southern boundary of the Borough.
-The NPPF sets out the approach to considering major development applications within the AONB in paragraph 116. - 9.213 The NPPF supports rural tourism and leisure developments which respect the character of the countryside.
-However, isolated homes in the countryside should be avoided unless there are special circumstances to justify them. - 9.214 Ipswich has a tightly drawn Borough boundary so countryside at the periphery of the Borough is not physically remote from the urban area.
+The NPPF sets out the approach to considering major development applications within the AONB in paragraph 116.

+- 9.213 The NPPF supports rural tourism and leisure developments which respect the character of the countryside.
+However, isolated development homes in the countryside should be avoided unless there are special circumstances to justify them. - (new paragraph) Subject to infrastructure and highways constraints, there are some areas of countryside within the Borough boundary which have been assessed as having 'in principle' acceptability for housing through the Strategic Housing Land Availability Assessment.
+In the event that the infrastructure constraints can be addressed satisfactorily, any development would be required to meet the criteria in the policy. - 9.214 Ipswich has a tightly drawn Borough boundary so countryside at the periphery of the Borough is not physically remote from the urban area.
 However development which would be relatively isolated in terms of access to public transport and community facilities should be avoided. - 9.215 Impact on the character of the Ipswich countryside will be assessed in relation to the Suffolk County Council character assessment analysis.
 Areas of countryside are defined on the policies map.